DhruvSurajSingh2002/Blight-Disease-Classification-FullStack-CNN/README.md

 # Blight-Disease-Classification-FullStack

-## Full stack Deep Learning Project
+## Full stack Deep Learning Project Using Convolution Neural Network

 This project is built for blight disease classification.
 Blight diseases, which affect plants, trees, and crops, are caused by various pathogens such as bacteria, fungi, or oomycetes.